 Attribute Masks define a specific set of attributes associated with a DOCSIS 3.0 service flow.
 The CMTS MUST ignore the bonded bit in the Required and Forbidden Attribute Mask objects if the cable modem associated with the service flow is operating in pre-3.0 DOCSIS mode.
 The Required Attribute Mask limits the set of channels and bonding groups to which the CMTS assigns the service flow by requiring certain attributes.
-This field is fully defined in section C.2.2.3.6 of [1].
+This field is fully defined in section C.2.2.3.6 of [DOCSIS MULPIv3.0].
 The Forbidden Attribute Mask limits the set of channels and bonding groups to which the CMTS assigns the service flow by forbidding certain attributes.
-This field is fully defined in section C.2.2.3.7 of [1].
+This field is fully defined in section C.2.2.3.7 of [DOCSIS MULPIv3.0].
 The CMTS is free to assign the service flow to any channel that satisfies the traffic profile if no channel is available that satisfies the Required Attribute Mask and Forbidden Attribute Mask for the service flow.
 The Attribute Aggregation Rule Mask provides guidance to the CMTS as to how it might use the attribute masks of individual channels to construct a dynamic bonding group for this service flow.
-This field is fully described in section "Service Flow Attribute Aggregation Rule Mask" of [1].
-As described in that section a default Attribute Aggregation Rule Mask of 0 SHOULD be used if specific Attribute Aggregation Rules are not required.
+This field is fully described in section "Service Flow Attribute Aggregation Rule Mask of 0 SHOULD be used if specific Attribute Aggregation Rules are not required.